pudly/schmopera-hugo/content/articles/elektra.md

 The COC Orchestra under Johannes Debus played a nuanced score full of subtleties - not something usually attributed to Strauss.
 In the hands of great players and singers, that notion is put soundly to rest.

-[E_lektra _](https://www.coc.ca/productions/16487)runs until February 22, and I highly suggest you don't miss this.
+_Elektra_ runs until February 22, and I highly suggest you don't miss this.
 This is Strauss at his best, sung by phenomenal singers, played with an incredible orchestra, and all coming together in a production to remember.